Fabian-G/quest/docs/tracking.md

   Total               0:17:14
 ```

-Note that in order to not interfere with tasks you track with timewarrior without using quest
+Note that in order to not interfere with tasks you track with Timewarrior without using Quest
-this only works if the current timewarrior tags exactly match the previous state of the task.
+this only works if the current Timewarrior tags exactly match the previous state of the task.
 Therefore, if you manually run `timew start ...` or `timew tag ....` the currently active
-tracking will be considered unrelated to a quest task.
+tracking will be considered unrelated to a Quest task.

 ## Stopping a task

 To stop tracking a task you have several options.

 The easiest method is to simply run `timew stop`.
 In this case the tracking tag will remain
 on the previously tracked task.
-This is fine, though, because it will be cleared when you start
+This is fine though, because it will be cleared when you start
 tracking another task.
 One thing to keep in mind is, that if you want to restart
 tracking on a task where the tracking tag is already set you'll have to set it to a different value.
 If you just use `track` to start tracking this will be handled for you.